Drusiand/SPbSTU_2021_Graph_Visualization_2.0/README.md

 # Graph visualization

 This is a simple student project designed for visualization deep-first search (DFS) and breadth-first search (BFS) algorithms (currently using matploib).
 Output data is stored in gif-files with corresponding names.
-Examples are represented in "gif" directory.

 ## Installation